sagemath/trac_to_gh/Issue 3103.md

 # Issue 3103: coercion errors of vectors from ZZ^2 and QQ^2 into CDF^2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3103

 Original creator: ncalexan